farrel25/Laravel-JSON/README.md

 # Laravel-JSON
- laravel 7, working with simple json manipulating json file with encode and decode
+ laravel 7, working with simple json <br>
+ manipulating json file with encode and decode